 National Performance Tables KS4

-Why the National Performance Tables don't show the Year 11 results that our students achieved?
+Why the National Performance Tables don't show the Year 11 results that our students achieved in 2016 and 2015?

 The results shown in 2015/16 and 2014/15 tables are Year 10 results; they are what our Year 11 group achieved in Summer of their Year 10, half way through their courses.
 Our cohorts took English Language, Mathematics and Core Science at the end of Year 10.